 <ResourceList>), YouTube creates:

 - A sound recording asset, if one does not already exist for the same ISRC code.
-The audio file is added as an inactive reference file for the asset; to make an active reference file for use with Content ID, use the YouTube Rights Administration Feed.
+The audio file is added as an inactive reference file for the asset.
+To make an active reference file for use with Content ID, use the “Audio - Sound Recording” CSV template or a YouTube_ContentID DDEX feed.

 - An art track asset, with no reference file.
 If you provide a ProprietaryId for the recording, the ID is saved as the custom_id of the art track asset.